Fair and Efficient Investment in Public Transportation: Results

 \subsection{Variable Number of Agents}

-Prior work by \citet{HBL+24} (see a detailed comparison in Appendix~\ref{app:railway}) proved that both egalitarian and utilitarian cost minimization in their railway‐network model are NP‐complete via a reduction from \Sat{}.
-The same reduction applies to \Graph{} for fixed $\alpha=0$.
-We now extend the hardness result for every fixed $\alpha$ with $0\le\alpha<1$ via a more straightforward reduction from \SetCover{}.
-This yields the following theorem.
+\addauthor{He et al.~}\citet{HBL+24} (see a detailed comparison in Appendix~\ref{app:railway}) proved that both egalitarian and utilitarian cost minimization in their railway‐network model are $\np$‐complete, via a reduction from \Sat{}.
+The same reduction applies to \Graph{}, but only when $\alpha=0$.
+To extend this hardness result to any fixed $\alpha\in [0, 1)$, we provide a simple reduction from \SetCover{}.